maverick-js/signals/README.md

 ### `onError`

 Runs the given function when an error is thrown in a child scope.
-If the error is thrown again inside the error handler, it will trigger the next available parent handler.
+If the error is thrown again inside the error handler, it will trigger the next available parent scope handler.

 ```js
 import { effect, onError } from '@maverick-js/observables';